 Safety Innovation Competition 2017

-This solution has been developed by BPI in the context of the Safety Innovation Competition.
-This competition is an initiative of the Ministry of Security and Justice, Ministry of Defense, the National Police and the Royal Military Police.
-BPI was selected by the jury in 2017 as the winner of the competition and has realized the system in close collaboration with the Custodial Institutions Agency.
+This solution was developed by BPI in the context of the Safety Innovation Competition.
+This competition is an initiative of the Ministry of Security and Justice, Ministry of Defence, the National Police and the Royal Netherlands Marechaussee.
+BPI was chosen by the jury as the winner of the competition in 2017 and has realized the system in close collaboration with the Custodial Institutions Service.